 The market value of PSERS' net assets totaled approximately \$49.0 billion as of December 31, 2012.
 Based on this valuation of its assets, PSERS is the 18th largest defined benefit public pension fund in the nation.
-A copy of the Fund's comprehensive annual financial report for the 2012 be obtained the internet June 30, can on ended year www.psers.state.pa.us/publications/general/cafr.htm.
+A copy of the Fund's comprehensive annual financial report for the the internet be obtained on 2012 can ended June 30. year www.psers.state.pa.us/publications/general/cafr.htm.
 The Board needs investment consulting and performance measurement services to fulfill its fiduciary duties with respect to the PSERS' fund.